Use the filters below to search and find out more about Team members.

 Brian Dubin was formerly a Senior Analyst at Mariner Investment Group, a leading alternative investment advisory firm, from 2015 to 2018.
 Before joining Mariner Investment Group, Mr. Dubin was a Partner and Research Analyst at MehanCombs, a global credit opportunities fund, from 2012 to 2015.
 Prior to MeehanCombs, Mr. Dubin was a Senior Analyst at Eos Partners, a distressed credit fund, where he focused on investments in the financial services industry, from 2008 to 2012.
 Prior to Eos Partners, Mr. Dubin was an Analyst at GSO Capital Partners from 2005 to 2008.
 Mr. Dubin began his career as an Investment Banking Analyst in the Global Industrial Group of UBS investment bank from 2003 to 2005.
 Mr. Dubin received a BS from the Wharton School at the University of Pennsylvania in 2002.

-Rich Gumer has over 25 years of experience in the healthcare industry, focused primarily on medical devices and pharmaceutical companies.
-Mr. Gumer co-founded LSAF in early 2013 to provide structured growth capital to the medical device and diagnostics companies.
-Previously, he was senior healthcare analyst responsible for all healthcare investing at Avenue Capital, a global hedge fund with $20 billion of assets under management.
-Prior to Avenue, Mr. Gumer was the global head of healthcare private equity investing for GE Capital.
-He previously headed the healthcare investment banking unit of ABN Amro and was involved in more than $10 billion of equity, debt and M&A transactions.
-Mr. Gumer has been on the board of several private companies, including Steri-Oss (sold to Nobel Biocare) and IVPcare (sold to Oncology Therapeutics Network).
+Rich Gumer has over 30 years of experience in the healthcare industry, focused primarily on medical devices and pharmaceutical companies.
+Prior to joining Kennedy Lewis, Mr. Gumer, together with Steve DeNelsky, founded Life Sciences Alternative Funding (“LSAF”), a joint venture with Perella Weinberg Partners’ Asset Based Value Strategy, in early 2013 to provide structured growth capital to the medical device and diagnostics companies.
+Prior to LSAF Mr. Gumer was a senior healthcare analyst responsible for all healthcare investing at Avenue Capital, a global hedge fund with $20 billion of assets under management.
+Prior to Avenue, Mr. Gumer was the Global Head of healthcare private equity investing for GE Capital.
+Mr. Gumer previously headed the healthcare investment banking unit of ABN Amro and was involved in more than $10 billion of equity, debt and M&A transactions.
 He has an AB in Biochemistry from Brown University and an MBA in Finance from University of California, Berkeley.
+Mr. Gumer has been on the board of several private companies, including Steri-Oss (sold to Nobel Biocare) and IVPcare (sold to Oncology Therapeutics Network), and is currently on the Board of Stimwave and is a Board Observer for LumiraDx.

 Adam Goldberg was formerly on the residential mortgage team at EJF Capital, responsible for non-agency loan acquisition, from 2019-2020.
 Prior to working at EJF, Mr. Goldberg was a founding employee at Seneca Mortgage Servicing.
 At Seneca, Mr. Goldberg was the SVP of Capital Markets and his responsibilities included acquisition and portfolio management of $50 billion mortgage servicing rights.
 Prior to Seneca, Mr. Goldberg was a Vice President at Arbor Realty Trust (NYSE: ABR) and subsidiaries where he traded mortgage securities and non-performing loans.
 Mr. Goldberg began his career in Asset Backed Finance at Nomura and UBS.
 Mr. Goldberg earned a BS in Finance from the University of Maryland, and an MBA from Stern School of Business at New York University.